 READ MORE ⇒ Travel Guide: Pet Friendly Bisbee, Arizona

-If there is a SENASICA inspector at your crossing, the rules state that pets must be presented clean cages or carriers.
-Though, we’ve heard this rules is not always enforced – especially for larger pets.
+If there is a SENASICA inspector at your crossing, the rules state that your pet must be presented in a clean cage or carrier.
+Though, we’ve also heard this rule is not always enforced – especially for larger pets.
 If you cannot easily carry your pet in a carrier, presenting your dog on leash should be fine.

 The SENASICA agent will perform a physical inspection of your pet to determine the following: